Claim: The three most valuable brand names on Earth are Marlboro, Coca Cola, and Budweiser, in that order.

-Interbrand's 2012 ranking of the Best Global Brands finds Coca-Cola still perched at the top, but Budweiser has slipped all the way down to #31, and Marlboro no longer appears in Interbrand's top 100 at all (possibly due to Marlboro's lack of a social media presence).
+Interbrand's 2013 ranking of the Best Global Brands finds that things have changed considerably since the days when Coca-Cola, Marlboro, and Budweiser held down the top spots on the "most valuable brand name" charts, however.
+According to Interbrand, Coca-Cola is still in a strong third-place position, but Budweiser has slipped all the way down to #31, and Marlboro no longer appears in Interbrand's top 100 at all (possibly due to Marlboro's lack of a social media presence).

-Millward Brown's BrandZ, who also produce an annual "Top 100 Most Valuable Global Brands" ranking based on a database of feedback from millions of consumers and professionals, has released their 2013 chart, and their rankings show the Coca-Cola and Marlboro brands still close to the top at #5 and #8, respectively, with Budweiser midway down at #34.
+Millward Brown's BrandZ 2013 list of the "Top 100 Most Valuable Global Brands," which is more inclusive than Interbrand's and is based on a database of feedback from millions of consumers and professionals, shows the Coca-Cola and Marlboro brands still close to the top at #5 and #8, respectively, with Budweiser midway down at #34.

 A comparison of the two organizations' most recent rankings shows a good deal of similarity in the top seven spots:

 But Mark Ritson, writing for MarketingWeek, noted that the different approaches employed by Interbrand and BrandZ can also produce some quite disparate results: